peace-blaster/sdge_pandas_code/README.md

 ## Docker Usage:

+**Please note this will run the debug server, and should be modified for production deployment**

 1. Open terminal (you will need sudo/admin access for Docker)
 2. Navigate to the root directory of this repo
 3. Build the Docker image via `docker build -t sdge_pandas_code .`